beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

     -   **Provider:** The app automatically scans for running Ollama or LM Studio services.
 You can select which one to use for AI features.
     -   **API Base URL:** The address of the AI service.
 Defaults are provided.
     -   **Model Name:** A dropdown list of models available from your selected provider.
+-   **Taxonomy Editor Card:**
+    -   This is an advanced feature allowing full customization of the application's tag library.
+    -   You can add, edit, or delete categories from the left-hand list.
+    -   Selecting a category allows you to add, edit, or delete tags within it on the right.
+    -   Changes must be saved, which will reload the taxonomy and reset the main crafter view.
+You can also discard changes or reset to the application's default taxonomy.
 -   **Presets Card:**
     -   Here you can directly edit the JSON data for your custom presets in a code editor that provides syntax highlighting.
 This allows for advanced editing, re-ordering, and sharing.
     -   You can reset to the application's default presets at any time.